 Vessels today can now communicate globally anytime.
-Ship’s in distress can automatically send distress signals thru the use of EPIRB.
+Ships in distress can automatically send distress signals through the use of EPIRB.

 This chapter of SOLAS also introduced the Digital Selective Calling (DSC).
-Radio equipments became a requirement and the regulations set frequencies for distress and safety.
+Radio equipment became a requirement and the regulations set frequencies for distress and safety.

 Chapter 4 “divides” the oceans into Sea Areas: